jamestweeddale/content-tweeter/README.md

 # tweeter
 Integrates Java based services and APIs in a loosely coupled manner to use as sources of content for tweets.
-Flexible design allows new services and ContentFetchers to be added easily to provide new sources of tweet content.
+New services and ContentFetchers can be added easily to provide new sources of tweet content.

 Currently available source of tweet content include random dictionary words, Google Image search results, and Unix/Linux fortunes.